nhsconnect/ITK-FHIR-Digital-Medicines/pages/design/build_procedures.md

 ## Procedure.complication ##
 References the condition resource.

-## Procedure.anestheticIssues ##
-Uses the <b>Extension-CareConnect-AnaestheticIssues-1</b> extension to either references the condition resource or carry a SNOMED CT concept to detail the anaesthetic issues the patient had.

 ## Procedure.note ##
 Any further textual comment to clarify such as statement that information is partial or incomplete. <b>MUST</b> be repeated in the FHIR element <b>Composition.section.text</b>.